luohongk/some-stars/README.md

 ## Astro

 *   [RomanHauksson/academic-project-astro-template](https://github.com/RomanHauksson/academic-project-astro-template) - Simple project page template for your research paper, built with Astro and Tailwind CSS

-## Rust

-*   [rustdesk/rustdesk](https://github.com/rustdesk/rustdesk) - An open-source remote desktop application designed for self-hosting, as an alternative to TeamViewer.

-*   [lapce/lapce](https://github.com/lapce/lapce) - Lightning-fast and Powerful Code Editor written in Rust

-*   [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.

-*   [makeecat/Peng](https://github.com/makeecat/Peng) - A minimal quadrotor autonomy framework in Rust (Mac, Linux, Windows)

 ## Fortran